-- Encourage the treatment of quality journalism as a public good, not a commodity.506 While public broadcasting institutions in many European countries are expressions of an understanding of quality journalism as a public good, the quality media landscape also depends on a range of private actors.
-The vast majority of these actors struggle significantly to finance their endeavors with the tools available to them under free market criteria (i.e. advertising).
+Encourage the treatment of quality journalism as a public good, not a commodity {538.1,538.2}.
+While public broadcasting institutions in many European countries are expressions of an understanding of quality journalism as a public good, the quality media landscape also depends on a range of private actors.
+The vast majority of these actors struggle significantly to finance their endeavours with the tools available to them under free-market criteria (i.e. advertising).
 In the digital realm, users often access news via social media, where non-transparent algorithms often cannot distinguish between quality and misleading media, and users expect to consume journalistic content for free.
 Some actors have moved their top quality content behind paywalls, excluding non-paying users.
 Others, like The Guardian, have so far refrained from doing so, relying instead on readers' subscriptions and a foundation model to keep their product accessible to all.
-Volt strongly encourages the exploration of innovative funding mechanisms to ensure the provision of quality journalism as a public good, safeguarding its non-excludable and non-rivalrous nature, all across Europe. - ➤ Work to ensure freedom of information and freedom of expression.
-An engaged citizenry is not possible without the freedoms of information and expression.
-These freedoms must be upheld on the Internet as well as https://www.researchgate.net/publication/320306842_Journalism_as_a_public_good_A_Scandinavian_perspective; ResearchGate, Journalism as a public good: A Scandinavian perspective, available at http://niemanreports.org/articles/news-is-a-public-good/ http://www.europarl.europa.eu/charter/pdf/text_en.pdf; The European Commission regards freedom of information and freedom of expression as fundamental pillars of democracy.
-See European Commission, Freedom of Expression, available at https://ec.europa.eu/europeaid/sectors/human-rights-and-democratic-governance/democracy/freedom-expression_en; Official Journal of the European Union, Conclusions of the Council and of the Representatives of the Governments of the Member States, meeting within the Council, on media offline.508 Volt will work to ensure that relevant actions are taken to uphold freedom of information and expression in Europe, particularly in places where these freedoms are in danger.
-Volt therefore calls on the Commission and the Member States to fully support and strengthen the tools already developed with regard to the promotion and protection of the rights and freedoms enshrined in Art.
-11 of the Charter of Fundamental Rights of the European Union, such as the Media Pluralism Monitor and the Council of Europe Platform for the Protection of Journalism and Safety of Journalists.509
+Volt strongly encourages the exploration of innovative funding mechanisms to ensure the provision of quality journalism as a public good, safeguarding its non-excludable and non-rivalrous nature, all across Europe.

-506 See for instance Allern, Sigurd and Pollack, Ester, Journalism as a Public Good: A Scandinavian Perspective, available at
+Work to ensure freedom of information and freedom of expression.
+An engaged citizenry is not possible without the freedoms of information and expression {539.1,539.2,539.3}.
+These freedoms must be upheld on the Internet as well as offline {540}.
+Volt will work to ensure that relevant actions are taken to uphold freedom of information and expression in Europe, particularly in places where these freedoms are in danger.
+Volt, therefore, calls on the Commission and the Member States to fully support and strengthen the tools already developed with regard to the promotion and protection of the rights and freedoms enshrined in Art.
+11 of the Charter of Fundamental Rights of the European Union, such as the Media Pluralism Monitor and the Council of Europe Platform for the Protection of Journalism and Safety of Journalists {541}.

-507 "1.
-Everyone has the right to freedom of expression.
-This right shall include freedom to hold opinions and to receive and impart information and ideas without interference by public authority and regardless of frontiers.
-2. The freedom and pluralism of the media shall be respected."
-See Charter of Fundamental Rights of the European Union, article 11, available at
+Ensure the safety and security of journalists.
+The safety and security of journalists are fundamentally important for a pluralistic media landscape.
+Volt will support a range of measures to ensure journalists in Europe are safe and have secure working environments, e.g. by calling on the Member States to fully support the initiative launched by

-- ➤ Ensure the safety and security of journalists.
-The safety and security of journalists is fundamentally important for a pluralistic media landscape.
-Volt will support a range of measures to ensure journalists in Europe are safe and have secure working environments, e.g. by calling on the Member States to fully support the initiative launched by Reporters Without Borders for the creation of a Special Representative to the United Nations Secretary-General for the safety of journalists.510 - ➤ Demand transparency of media ownership and influence.511 In order to be able to make informed decisions, consumers of media must be able to understand whose interests a medium serves.
-States are invited to ensure the independence of their audiovisual regulatory authorities, and to take appropriate measures to achieve genuine transparency of media ownership and funding sources, safeguard the right of journalists to protect their sources and to protect journalists from undue influence, and, depending on their national context, to prevent possible negative effects of excessive concentration of media ownership.512 - ➤ Foster education on media literacy.513 Media literacy includes all technical, cognitive, social, civic and creative capacities that allow a person to access the freedom and pluralism in the digital environment 2014/C 32/04, available at http://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:52014XG0204(02)&from=EN http://www.europarl.europa.eu/sides/getDoc.do?pubRef=-//EP//TEXT+TA+P8-TA-2018-0204+0+DOC+XML+V0//EN
+Reporters Without Borders for the creation of a Special Representative to the United Nations Secretary-General for the safety of journalists {541}.

-508 For more details see Smart State, Guarantee digital rights and freedoms, Digital rights.
+Demand transparency of media ownership and influence {543}.
+In order to be able to make informed decisions, consumers of media must be able to understand whose interests a medium serves.
+States are invited to ensure the independence of their audiovisual regulatory authorities and to take appropriate measures to achieve genuine transparency of media ownership and funding sources, safeguard the right of journalists to protect their sources and to protect journalists from undue influence, and, depending on their national context, to prevent possible negative effects of excessive concentration of media ownership $\{544\}$.

-509 European Parliament, European Parliament resolution of 3 May 2018 on media pluralism and media freedom in the European Union (2017/2209(INI)), available at http://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:52014XG0204(02)&from=EN 513 For more details see Smart State, Build an enabling education system for the future, Curriculum reform.
+Foster education on media literacy {545}.